ehsong/ehsong.github.io/_pages/talks.md

 **2023**

-- Presenter, March 29-31, 2023 [From the “Workshop of the World” to “Systemic Rival”?
+- Speaker, March 29-31, 2023 [From the “Workshop of the World” to “Systemic Rival”?
 International China Narratives in Politics and Economics since 1945, Bundeskanzler-Helmut-Schmidt-Stiftung (BKHS)](https://www.helmut-schmidt.de/en/), Hamburg Germany

 - Participant, May 2, 2023 Roundtable: "US Allies and Taiwan", [European Council on Foreign Relations](https://ecfr.eu/), Berlin Germany